jenkins-ci-charmers-jenkins-agent

 OCI images

 We use Rockcraft to build the OCI Image for the Jenkins agent.
-The image is defined in the Jenkins agent k8s ROCK.
+The image is defined in the Jenkins agent k8s rock.
 They are published to Charmhub, the official repository of charms.
 This is done by publishing a resource to Charmhub as described in the Juju SDK How-to guides.

-Jenkins agent k8s
+Jenkins agent K8s

+The Jenkins agent K8s rock defines the workload for the Jenkins agent K8s container.
 This container manages the task execution on behalf of the Jenkins controller by using executors.
 It contains an agent, a small Java client process that connects to a Jenkins controller and is assumed to be unreliable.
 Any tools required for building and testing get installed on this container, where the agent runs.

 Integrations